Candy-O: Cover art

-The album cover was painted by artist Alberto Vargas, who was known for his paintings of pin-up girls that appeared in Esquire and Playboy magazines in the 1940s through the 1960s.
+The album cover was painted by Peruvian-American artist Alberto Vargas, who was known for his paintings of pin-up girls that appeared in Esquire and Playboy magazines in the 1940s through the 1960s.
 The idea to hire Vargas came from drummer David Robinson, the band's visual director and a collector of pin-ups.
 The 83-year-old Vargas had retired several years earlier at least in part due to the death of his wife.
 According to Johnny Lee, Vargas was persuaded to take the assignment by his great-niece who was a fan of the Cars.
 The painting, depicting a woman sprawled across the hood of a Ferrari 365 GTC/4, was based on a photo shoot directed by Robinson at a Ferrari dealership.
 The model, coincidentally named Candy Moore, briefly dated Robinson afterward.

 Candy Moore

-Candy Moore, a model and actress who appeared in the 1981 movie Lunch Wagon, is often confused with an actress of the same name who starred in The Lucy Show and married actor Paul Gleason.
-The case of incorrect identity is pervasive throughout the Internet, having the Lucy Show actress often linked to, and credited with, the work of the model found on the Cars' album.
-The Candy Moore from the cover of the Candy-O album can also be found wearing a red shirt on the cover of Rick James' album Street Songs, and on subsequent sleeves for his singles such as "Ghetto Life".
+Candy Moore, a model and actress who appeared in the sex comedy film Lunch Wagon (1981), is often confused with an actress of the same name who starred in The Lucy Show and married actor Paul Gleason.
+The case of incorrect identity is pervasive throughout the Internet, having The Lucy Show actress often linked to, and credited with, the work of the model found on the Cars' album.
+The Candy Moore from the cover of the Candy-O album can also be found wearing a red shirt on the cover of Rick James' fifth studio album Street Songs (1981), and on subsequent sleeves for his singles such as "Ghetto Life".
 Other shots of the model during the Candy-O cover shoot can be found in a video interview with David Robinson.